MarkoKosmajac/Blekwer/README.md

 # About Blekwer
-Blekwer is a Remote Administration Tool (RAT) written in Python
+Blekwer is a Remote Administration Tool (RAT) written in Python using sockets.

 ## License